 Q: Are there patients who should not undergo ESWT?

 A: At this time, ESWT is not recommended for patients who are taking medications that may prolong or interfere with normal blood clotting, such as Coumadin.
 Patients with pacemakers and pregnant patients are also not considered appropriate candidates for this procedure.

 Q: Will my insurance carrier pay for ESWT?

-A: Although approved by the FDA for treatment of plantar fasciitis, RSWT is not yet covered by all insurance carriers.
+A: Although approved by the FDA for treatment of plantar fasciitis foot pain, RSWT is not yet covered by all insurance carriers.
 Should your insurance not cover this procedure, a fee schedule which is quite reasonable does exist.
 Keep in mind that using the Zimmer EnPuls Radial Shock Wave is less expensive than other high powered shock wave generators (such as OssaTron) because the procedure is not performed under local anesthetic.

 RSWT with the Zimmer EnPuls is an attractive option when comparing costs, disability and possible risks compared with other procedures for acute and chronic tendon conditions like plantar fascial release, patellar tendonitis, tennis elbow, and achilles tendonitis.

 Call Dr. Jeffrey Tucker at 310-444-9393 for a consultation.
 He serves the communities of Santa Monica, West Los Angeles, Beverly Hills, Marina del Ray, Encino, Brentwood and Los Angeles.